KCLibrary/docs.kclibrary.org/community-reference/job-career.md

 **PAY EQUITY**
 * For data and research on the pay gap by gender and race review the [Simple Truth About the Gender Pay Gap](https://www.aauw.org/resources/research/simple-truth/) from the AAUW.
 * Take the [WorkSmart Salary Negotiation Online Course](https://www.aauw.org/resources/programs/salary/) from the AAUW.

+---

+## Navigating Unemployment

+**OVERVIEW**
+- Unemployment benefits, also called unemployment insurance is money that is government pays you if you lose your job through no fault of your own.
+The benefits also called payments are temporary financial assistance while you are not working.
+- To apply, you must file an initial application to determine your eligibility.
+If you are deemed eligible, you will need to submit weekly claims each week.
+- File for unemployment in the state where you worked, not the state where you live.
+- You must meet the unemployment requirements in the state where you worked to be eligible.
+- There is never a charge to file unemployment.
+- Unemployment benefits are considered taxable income by the IRS.

+**INITIAL APPLICATION**
+- Use your legally given name on your application.
+- You will need your Social Security number.
+If you worked in Kansas, you will also need either your Driver’s License or State ID in addition to your Social Security number.
+- It is helpful to know your total earnings for the week (Sunday-Saturday) before taxes and deductions
+- You will also need your name, address, an dates of the past 18 months of employment.
+- Routing and Account numbers for your bank account if you plan to use direct deposit.
+- Once you have applied, your application will be reviewed by the state Department of Labor.

+**RECEIVING PAYMENTS**
+- If you are deemed eligible, the fastest method to receive payments is to provide banking information (routing and account number) during the application process.
+This allows the payment to go directly into your bank account.
+- You can also receive your unemployment payment through the mail as a paper check.
+- Some states allow payments to be loaded on pre-paid debit cards.

+**UNEMPLOYMENT IN MISSOURI**
+1. Set-up an account on [Uinteract.labor.mo.gov](https://uinteract.labor.mo.gov/benefits/home.do).
+You will create a User ID and password.
+Make sure to remember and save your User ID and Password in a safe place so you can log back in.
+Do not share it with anyone else.
+2. Login and file your unemployment claim.
+3. File weekly requests for payment.

+Watch [video tutorials](https://labor.mo.gov/DES/videos) for filing in Missouri, review [FAQs](https://labor.mo.gov/DES/Claims/helptopics_web), or visit [Missouri Department of Labor’s website](https://labor.mo.gov/unemployed-workers).

+**UNEMPLOYMENT IN KANSAS**
+1. Set-up an account on [getkansasbenefits.gov](https://getkansasbenefits.gov/BenefitsStartMenu.aspx).
+You will create a username, password, and 4 digit PIN.
+Make sure you remember and save this information in a safe place so you can log back in.
+Do not share it with anyone else.
+2. Login and file your unemployment claim.
+3. File weekly requests for payment.

+Watch [video tutorials](https://www.dol.ks.gov/tutorials) for filing in Kansas, review [FAQs](https://www.dol.ks.gov/ui-faqs), or visit the [Kansas Department of Labor’s website](https://www.getkansasbenefits.gov/Home.aspx).